Frequently Asked Questions

 Do you sell icons to non-Orthodox Christians?

-We take our work seriously, and we hope that the holy icons are treated with the respect that their subjects require.
-That said, it is not our place to screen our customers.
+We do not "screen" our customers.
+But we do take our work seriously, and we hope that the holy icons are treated with the respect as holy objects.

 It is our desire that all Christians, and all people, discover this truth for themselves.
 At the Seventh Ecumenical Council, the Universal Church proclaimed that the venerations of icons is not only acceptable, but a necessary testament to the incarnation of Christ and His work in the lives of His Saints.